 When formed anonymously one of the benefits of an LLC is that it protects the privacy of its owners.
 By using a registered agent who is not a member of the business, you can keep your name completely unassociated with your business.

 LLCs have huge tax advantages that include the ability to elect taxation.
 Because LLCs do not have their own federal tax classification, they can choose to be taxed as a sole proprietorship, partnership, S corporation, or C corporation.

 Additionally, LLCs are classified as a “pass-through” entity.
 Pass-through taxation occurs when an LLC does not pay LLC taxes or corporation taxes.
 Instead, the profits and losses are passed on to the owners.
 Owners should pay taxes on their personal tax returns for any profits.
 They will then be able to write off any business expenses.

 - Ownership flexibility: Although S corporations enjoy pass-through taxation, similar to LLCs, there are also ownership restrictions.
 LLCs can have as many owners as they would like, who reside in any country, while still benefiting from pass-through taxation.

-- Management flexibility: Corporations have specific structures in regards to management.
+- Management flexibility: Corporations have specific structures in regard to management.
 This includes a board of directors, specific policies, and officers.
 In an LLC, there is no formal structure.
 LLCs can create articles of incorporation themselves, and run the business however they choose to make decisions.